The Great Lakes Acoustic Music Association

 - The secretary shall be responsible for the minutes of the board, keep all approved minutes in a minute book and send out copies of minutes to all.

 - The treasurer shall keep record of The Corporation’s budget and prepare financial reports as needed.

 - Officers shall be elected at the annual meeting of the board of directors.

-- The membership of The Corporation shall be open to all individuals, persons, corporations, proprietorships, associations, partnerships and clubs interested in the promotion of the objectives and purposes of The Corporation.
-Such members shall be deemed qualified for membership under the terms established by the board of directors and have met all conditions for membership (such as paying dues).
+- The membership of The Corporation shall be open to all individuals, persons, corporations, proprietorship, associations, partnerships and clubs interested in the promotion of the objectives and purposes of The Corporation.
+Such members shall be deemed qualified for membership under the terms established by the board of directors and have met all conditions for membership (such as making monetary donations).